Eda Karataş: Early life

-Eda Karataş was born to Fahri Karataş and his wife Zeliha in Beykoz district of Istanbul Province on June 15, 1995.
+Eda Karataş was born to Fahri Karataş and his wife Zeliha in Beykoz district of Istanbul Province on 15 June 1995.
 She has three sisters.

 She completed her secondary education at Ataşehir Mevlana High School in Istanbul.

 Club career

-She received her license on March 7, 2007, for Marmara Üniversitesi Spor, where she played until October 2012.
+She received her license on 7 March 2007, for Marmara Üniversitesi Spor, where she played until October 2012.
 In the 2012–13 season, Eda Karataş transferred to Trabzon İdmanocağı.
 In the 2013–14 season, she stood away from football, returned however to the football field in the beginning of the 2014–15 season.
-In the second half of the 2016–17 season, Karataş signed with İlkadım Belediyesi Yabancılar Pazarı Spor.
+In the second half of the 2016–17 season, Karataş signed with İlkadım Belediyesi.
 After playing in the first half of the 2018–19 First League season for Kireçburnu Spor, she transferred to Ataşehir Belediyespor.